Visual References

 The following events on SKYbrary involve lack of visual reference as a factor:

-On 22 November 2021, a Fokker F100 crew discovered as they neared their intended destination, Paraburdo, that the pre-departure forecast weather was so inaccurate that instead of the anticipated benign conditions, a much lower actual cloud base prevailed on a sector where additional fuel reserves were carried in place of the usual designated alternate(s).
-A delay in recognising the potential implications of initially unsuccessful approaches and difficulty in obtaining updated present and forecast weather for potential diversion options resulted in a fourth approach being intentionally continued very significantly below minima, albeit successfully.
+On 22 November 2021, a Fokker F100 crew discovered as they neared their destination, Paraburdo, that the forecast weather was so inaccurate that instead of the anticipated benign conditions, a much lower cloud base prevailed.
+A delay in recognising the implications of initially unsuccessful approaches and difficulty in obtaining updated weather for diversion options resulted in a fourth approach being intentionally continued significantly below minima, albeit successfully.
 Relevant aircraft operator procedures were identified as inadequate.

 On 23 January 2020, a Bombardier CRJ700 making a HUD-supported manual Cat 3a ILS approach to Lyon Saint-Exupéry in freezing fog conditions deviated from the required flight path localiser and reached a minimum of 265 feet agl before a go around was initiated without initially being flown in accordance with standard procedures.
 The Captain involved was relatively new to type and had not previously flown such an approach in actual low visibility conditions.
 The Investigation was not able to determine exactly what contributed to the approach and initial go around being misflown but identified a number of possible contributors.